-Alex Garland set his novel The Beach in Krabi Province, Thailand, but it’s common knowledge that he wrote the book – and presumably based it on experiences had – whilst living in the Philippines.
+Alex Garland set his novel The Beach on a fictional island in the south of Thailand, but it’s common knowledge that he wrote the book – and presumably based it on experiences had – whilst living in the Philippines.
 The secret beach in the novel is thought to be inspired by one of the many hidden lagoons and beaches found at El Nido, on the island of Palawan.

 There are many similarities between El Nido and Krabi Province, Thailand.
 Both are punctuated with dramatic limestone karst formations.
 Both are replete with idyllic tropical islands (less so in Thailand these days, as many of those idyllic islands have been developed into hotel-heavy tourist hubs following the boom of the 1990s and 2000s – which Alex Garland’s hit novel The Beach is partly responsible for).